About State Court

 -

-In Effingham County, the State Court serves as an appellate court for many decisions from the Magistrate Court and the Municipal Courts of Rincon, Springfield, and Guyton.
+The Effingham County State Court serves as an appellate court for many decisions from the Magistrate Court and the Municipal Courts of Rincon, Springfield, and Guyton.
 Because it is a court of record, many cases from these courts may also be removed to State Court for a jury trial.

 “Handling these cases in the state courts is an important, often monumental, task...
 The impact of the state courts on the daily lives of Georgia citizens is as great, if not greater, than our appellate courts.”